 - licensing of brands to third parties for them to create various content featuring the brands and monetize the content;

 - creation of video content and its distribution through online channels like YouTube (animated series episodes and mini episodes, gameplay trailers, user generated content, etc.); and

 - broadcasting of video content (animated series) on TV channels (e.g. Boomerang in the UK and ASPAC).

 Also, preparations are taking place for the production of a full-scale movie, with negotiations and partnerships already in progress.
-In 2020 we expect to have the final version of the script ready, and to be able to start the production phase.

 Who is the Responsible Person for this Statement?